 The Careless Cove property consists of 40 claim units comprised of two claim blocks: Careless Cove and Yellow Fox.
 Quadro has an option to earn a 100% interest in the Yellow Fox and Careless Cove properties.
 Previous work on the two claim blocks resulted in gold mineralization up to 11.38g/t Au and 59.413 g/t Au.
-The property is located within the Central Newfoundland Gold Belt, eleven km southwest of New Found Gold Corp.'s ("NFG") Keats Zone where drilling is defining a very high grade mineralized zone which includes recent intersections up to 261.3 g/t Au over 7.2m and 146.2 g/t Au over 25.6m.
+The property is located within the Central Newfoundland Gold Belt, eleven km southwest of New Found Gold Corp.'s ("NFG") Keats Zone where drilling is defining a very high grade mineralized zone which includes intersections up to 261.3 g/t Au over 7.2m and 146.2 g/t Au over 25.6m.
 Quadro's claims are partially surrounded by NFG's Queensway Project and are immediately west of the south-southwest striking Appleton Fault Zone corridor, which hosts the Keats Zone mineralization.
 Other nearby explorers include Labrador Gold Corp. and Sokoman Minerals Corp.
-Quadro's 2022 work programs will include sampling, prospecting, and reconnaissance drilling.
 Initial work on these claims in 2021 consisted of soil geochemistry and prospecting.
 (Mineralization hosted on these established operations is not necessarily indicative or representative of the mineralization that may be hosted on the Company's property).